 And for us, there’s the peace of knowing that when we say we care for individuals of other species, when we say we respect their lives, when we say we don’t believe in causing unnecessary harm to the vulnerable, these are more than nice-sounding but ultimately empty words.
 We are describing the reality of our behaviour when we live vegan.

-In 2016, I would ask anyone who is not vegan to check out the wealth of links and information they will find elsewhere on this blog, then follow it up with research of your own.
-Resolve to make 2015 the last year that you support and participate in the violence that is an inherent part of using helpless and innocent individuals as resources and commodities.
+In this New Year, I would ask anyone who is not vegan to check out the wealth of links and information they will find elsewhere on this blog, then follow it up with research of your own.
+Resolve to make the year that’s past the last year that you support and participate in the violence that is an inherent part of using helpless and innocent individuals as resources and commodities.

-As we move into 2016, let’s resolve anew to speak out about veganism with honesty and sincerity at every opportunity.
+As we move into a New Year, let’s resolve anew to speak out about veganism with honesty and sincerity at every opportunity.
 Let’s use whatever talents and skills we can muster to spread the vegan message.
 Let’s commit ourselves to keep advocating veganism and absolutely nothing less.

 Humanity’s billions of victims are looking to us to speak on their behalf.
 They are utterly dependent on our clear and unequivocal message.
 If we don’t fight for them – who will?